Section 1: Definitions

 In addition to these Terms and Conditions, the following terms and conditions shall apply to the sale of gift vouchers:

-9.1 Gift vouchers will be dispatched within [TIME] of acceptance of order and will be delivered by [DELIVERY METHOD].
-Payment must be made [PAYMENT TERMS].
+9.1 Gift vouchers will be dispatched within 2 business days of acceptance of order and will be delivered by Royal Mail.
+Payment in full must be made before dispatch.

 9.2 The Buyer must notify the Seller of any discrepancy in a delivery as soon as possible but in any event within 7 days of the delivery of the vouchers.